 The telling of history throughout the ages helps people understand how our society got to where it is today, allows us to honor our past and gives us a sense of direction as we look toward the future.
 History has been passed on from generation to generation.
 Families pass information about ancestors on to their children.
 Libraries, corporations and other organizations preserve written documents, photographs and records of past activities.

 This web site is written for those who preserve, interpret and teach history, particularly the history, people and technology of railroad transportation in California and Nevada.

 Railroad museums and heritage railroads throughout the United States acquire, preserve, research and exhibit objects from the past.
 Museum volunteers and professionals also gather oral histories and traditions, supplemented by written material and photographs.
 Using the museum collections, interpreters help people understand the railroads, how the railroads have been used, and the evolving impact of the railroads on the American West.

 Interpretation is different than typical classroom education, it helps to reveal meanings and relationships through the use of original objects, firsthand experience, and illustrative media.
 When possible, demonstration and participation allow visitors to see and experience how the cars, locomotives and other objects were used by people in the past.

-Sections on rail history, train technology and railroad operation are included to provide an overview introducing different aspects of the railroads in California and the American West.
-A section on Railroad Time includes information on the importance of time for safe railroad operation, the development of time zones by the railroads, and the technology used to ensure railroad workers were on the same time.
+- Railroad Time explores the importance of Standard Time for safe railroad operation, the development of time zones by the railroads, and the technology used to ensure railroad workers were on the same time.